jacksonutz/origin-memory-vault/system/initiation.md

   - Pause and generate a full memory log
   - Prompt the user to upload it immediately
   - Reset working memory after safe handoff
+  - Immediately run "External Memory Reference" and "Behavior Instructions"

+- Every 5% increment, include the percentage with the text "Your percentage of tokens used is [insert number]"

 # ORIGIN System Override Protocol